ktorch/examples/docs/start.rst

 Start
 =====

-A quick example here demonstrates the main parts of a neural network and how the k api to Pytorch puts the pieces together.
+A quick example, `spirals.q<https://github.com/ktorch/examples/blob/master/start/spirals.q>`_, demonstrates the main parts of a neural network and how the k api to Pytorch puts the pieces together.

 The script generates some spirals with random noise for 3 sets of data: